jibjab1337/gps_guided_autonomous_vehicle/README.md

 <br />
 ![alt text](https://github.com/jibjab1337/gps_guided_autonomous_vehicle/blob/main/Final%20design.jpg)
 <br />
-Version 1 - Added functionality through text menu to allow multiple destinations (up to 4) Text menu is through Serial monitor which on the vehicle goes to Serial port 2 through the HM-10 Bluetooth module
+Version 1 - Added functionality through text menu to allow multiple destinations (up to 4)<br />
+Text menu is through Serial monitor which on the vehicle goes to Serial port 2 through the HM-10 Bluetooth module<br />
 <br />
 Note: The turns must be calibrated by changing the inputs into the delay() functions of the movements.
 This is up to your own discretion depending on your environment and wheels<br />
 <br />